 5. Try administering CBD

 As a reminder, Cannabidiol, otherwise known as CBD, is the second most prominent phytocannabinoid found in hemp.
-It’s completely non-psychoactive and maintains a remarkably high safety profile.
-While studies are limited regarding CBD and canines, the ones that do exist support that CBD from reputable CBD companies are safe and effective for dogs.
+It’s completely non-psychoactive and maintains a remarkably high safety profile (here’s more info on what that means).
+While studies are limited regarding CBD and canines, the ones that do exist support that CBD from reputable companies are safe and effective for dogs.

 Here at Holistic Hound we create 100% organic CBD products that are uniquely formulated with your pet’s taste buds in mind.
-So if you’re looking for a pet CBD product that helps your furry friends stay calm, relaxed, and healthy through fireworks season and beyond, check out our CBD products here.
+So if you’re looking for a pet CBD product that may help your furry friends stay calm, relaxed, and healthy through fireworks season and beyond, check out our CBD bites, chews and oils.